What is Bourdon Tube Pressure Gauge?

 The tube will become stiffer and more difficult to straighten at low temperatures.
 Therefore the material of the coil should be well chosen to minimalize the temperature effect.

 Fast response and good sensitivity are the most desirable features of the bourdon tube.

 Generally, a bourdon tube pressure gauge is mounted vertically.
-While measuring the pressure of a liquid, a bourdon tube gauge will be filled with the liquid to trapped the air at one end.
+While measuring the pressure of a liquid, a bourdon tube gauge will be filled with the liquid to trap the air at one end.

-A liquid is also filled in the bourdon tube indicator to damp the small movement of the pointer due to high vibration.
+A liquid is also filled in the bourdon tube indicator to dampen the small movement of the pointer due to high vibration.
 Glycerine is generally used for this purpose.